 This time I allowed students to make support columns for their bridges.
 Some built the legs and some did not.
-In the photo, the team added their little columns when the bridge started to sag a little.
+In the photo on the right, the team added their little columns when the bridge started to sag a little.
 Fabulous improvement!

 TIP: Toothpicks can be very sharp!
 Caution students about this as they begin to work.
 I do use round toothpicks because they are more sturdy than flat ones.

-This method developed after we tried using the plastic bins.
+This method developed after we tried using plastic bins.
 The first class tried the plastic bins and just built their bridges.
-I decided to try something new with the next class.
+I decided to try something new in the next class.

 What if they had to create a blueprint of the bridge and then build it exactly like the blueprint?

 You have to try this in your STEM class!
 Just hand out some graph paper and watch.